Few executives will admit it’s too much trouble to Set Clear Expectations, even for their direct reports

 - “I got this.
 I’m well aware of this S.M.A.R.T acronym.”

-I’m sure you are … but keep reading because I want you to capture the essence of HOW YOU CAN APPLY THESE TERMS in a meaningful way when you’re setting those CLEAR EXPECTATIONS.
+Keep reading because I want you to capture the essence of HOW YOU CAN APPLY THESE TERMS in a meaningful way.

-If you set goals and objectives for your organization and the individuals in it, using this simple S.MA.R.T. acronym, you’ll truly have a chance to build Accountability among your direct reports and across your teams and/or organization.
+I promise you that if you set goals and objectives for your organization and the individuals in it, using this simple S.MA.R.T. acronym, you’ll be farther ahead than most.

 What is the SPECIFIC goal to be achieved?